What you should have in your hurricane emergency kit

 ST. PETERSBURG, Fla. — Emergency crews recommend having your kits ready all hurricane-season long.

-However, if you still need to, they said now's the time to stock up before next week's developing Tropical Depression Nine.
+However, if you still need to, they say now's the time to stock up before next week's developing Tropical Storm Ian.

 These items include: